Skip to main content

 Question: Which types of emergencies should schools be prepared to address through their emergency preparedness plans?

-An “all-hazards” approach doesn’t necessarily mean a school needs to prepare for every little incident that could happen, though.
+An all-hazards approach to school safety preparedness doesn’t necessarily mean a school needs to prepare for every little incident that could happen, though.
 By planning and training on specific responses to generalized hazards, schools are able to adapt to a very wide variety of hazards.

 Types of assessments a school should complete

-Question: Which types of assessments should a school complete before building an emergency preparedness plan?
+Question: Which types of safety assessments should a school complete before building an emergency preparedness plan?

 • The Threat and Hazard Identification and Risk Assessment (THIRA) and Stakeholder Preparedness Report (SPR): A risk assessment process that helps answer which threats and hazards could affect a community and how prepared the community is to respond.

-• Climate Surveys: An assessment that provides comprehensive insights into how students, parents and staff perceive the safety and culture of the school.
+• Climate Surveys: A safety assessment that provides comprehensive insights into how students, parents, and staff perceive the safety and culture of the school.

-By performing these assessments before building out an emergency preparedness plan, schools will be more equipped to identify and analyze potentially dangerous situations.
-Each facility is different and has its own unique landscapes, climate concerns and potential threats that need to be addressed to create a comprehensive plan.
-Omitting this step could result in putting students, parents and staff at risk.
+By performing these safety assessments before building out an emergency preparedness plan, schools will be more equipped to identify and analyze potentially dangerous situations.
+Each facility is different and has its own unique landscapes, climate concerns, and potential threats that need to be addressed to create a comprehensive plan.
+Omitting this step could result in putting students, parents, and staff at risk.

 Stakeholders for school emergency preparedness planning